scipy-conference/scipy_proceedings/papers/nathan_jacobi_ivan_mo_albert_you/paper.rst

 Natural language processing techniques allow us to examine these semantic alterations through methods such as word embeddings.
 Word embeddings provide low dimension numerical representations of words, mapping lexical meanings into a vector space.
 Words that lie close together in this vector space represent close semantic similarities :cite:`vec13`.
-This numerical vector space allows for quantitative analysis of semantics and contextual meanings, allowing for stronger machine learning models that utilize human language.
+This numerical vector space allows for quantitative analysis of semantics and contextual meanings, allowing for more use in machine learning models that utilize human language.

 We hypothesize that disease outbreaks can be predicted faster than traditional methods by studying word embeddings and their semantic shifts during past outbreaks.
 By surveying the context of select medical terms and other words associated with a disease during the initial outbreak,